samxrc/wd_ss/readme.md

 # ---Building steps for reference
 ~ clone sample report

-~ create equivalent VBA which is not supported on google spreadsheet via javascript build picklist for stock, put/call ~ build button to create new sheet
+~ create equivalent VBA which is not supported on google spreadsheet using javascript.
+Build picklist for stock, put/call

+~ build button to create new sheet

 ~ summary page for us market

 # pending feature
 ~ Auto update current price

 ~ Cronjob to email report summary